heilandd/MEA/README.md

 #Layout file defines your MEA layout
 layout=read.csv("Layout.csv", sep=";")

-#Analysis and plotting of the Rasterolot or a scatterplot
+#Analysis and plotting of the raster- or a scatterplot
 Plot_Events_Scatter(object,RasterP=T,layout)

 ```